Progress Software profit beats estimates on cost cuts

-Sept 26 (Reuters) - Database management software maker Progress Software Corp reported a third-quarter profit that beat analysts’ estimates, helped by cost cuts.
+(Reuters) - Database management software maker Progress Software Corp (PRGS.O) reported a third-quarter profit that beat analysts’ estimates, helped by cost cuts.

 The company’s net income from continuing operations fell to $5.8 million, or 12 cents per share, from $9.1 million, or 14 cents per share, a year earlier.